Julien-Oclock/Julien-Oclock/README.md

 I'm Julien form France, and i create websites with JavaScript.
 I realy enjoy working with JavaScript and its environment and i want to go further with it.
 I'm currently more confortable with the backend side of a website but i have started to learn React from few month and i have to say that i really enjoy working with it.

-Skills:  JS / HTML / CSS / Node.js / PostgreSQL / Material UI / Python / Mapbox /
+Skills:  JS / HTML / CSS / Node.js / PostgreSQL / Material UI / Python / Mapbox / REact / Angular / Mqtt

 - 🔭 I’m currently working at Drotek Events as software develloper (https://events.drotek.com/)
 - 🌱 I’m currently learning Python